-Something a little different in each program and class, as I’ve found myself.
-Here’s our quick primer:
+There’s something a little different in each program and class.
+Here’s our quick primer.

 Today, Pilates studios contain a variety of devices that aren’t quite like the machines you see elsewhere.
 In a “matt” class that you might find in an all-purpose gym, you’ll work lying or sitting on the floor or standing up.